Yann39/self-hosted/README.md

 sudo rm get-docker.sh
 sudo docker version
 ```

+> [!NOTE]
+> You can use https://get.docker.com/rootless to install it in rootless mode (run the Docker daemon as a non-root user)
+> to mitigate potential vulnerabilities in the daemon and the container runtime.

 Then also install **Docker-Compose**, so we can define and run multi-container Docker applications :